oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 If you start your app (using `./mvnw spring-boot:run`) ...

 ... it will fail because Spring Boot 2.7.0 forces H2 v2.0.
-The H2 2.0 ecosystem doesn't seem like it's quite ready for prime-time, so I recommend you downgrade to H2 version `1.4.200` in your `pom.xml`.
+The H2 2.0 ecosystem doesn't seem like it's quite ready for prime time, so I recommend you downgrade to H2 version `1.4.200` in your `pom.xml`.

 ```xml
 <dependency>